Buinho-Creative-Hub/Kitchen-Door-Piece/README.md

 *New piece designed in Fusion 360*

 After testing different iterations, a few modifications were made to the original design.
-Specifically, the side pointing inwards needed to be lower in order to hold the door lock in place and avoid it damaging the new piece, has had happened to the original.
+Specifically, the side pointing inwards needed to be lower in order to hold the door lock in place and avoid it damaging the new piece, as had happened to the original.

 ![New piece installed on the door frame](/docs/new_piece_01.jpg "New piece installed on the door frame")